gseehagen/analise_ANP/README.md

 **How to run**:

-1. Install the required libraries (pip install pandas matplotlib statsmodels).
+1. Install the project dependencies: pip install -r requirements.txt

 2. Make sure the file vendas_distribuidoras_anp 1 (3).xlsx is located in a subfolder/data